MikeLundahl/blender-multi-render/README.md

 # blender-multi-render
-Renders multiple object to their own image
+Renders multiple object to their own image.

 Install as an addon and you will find the tool in the 3D view sidebar under "MBL Utils"